 The Centers for Disease Control and Prevention's (CDC) Public Health Grand Rounds is a monthly webcast created to foster discussion on major public health issues.
 Each session focuses on key challenges related to a specific health topic, and explores the latest scientific evidence and the potential effect of different interventions.
 The Grand Rounds sessions also highlight how the CDC and its partners are already addressing these challenges and discuss the recommendations for future research and practice.
-May's presentation is "Dengue and Chikungunya in Our Backyard: Preventing Aedes Mosquito-Borne Disease."
+July's presentation is "Climate Change and Health—From Science to Practice."
 All of the webcasts are archived for later viewing.

-Also on our Facebook page, Dean Wynne discusses how statin side effects outweigh benefits for otherwise healthy seniors, and iron-deficiency anemia during pregnancy in his latest Health Matters column, which can be found in the Grand Forks Herald every other Monday.
+On our Facebook page, Dean Wynne discusses why chickenpox, shingles vaccine availability doesn't mean the diseases will disappear in his latest Health Matters column, which can be found in the Grand Forks Herald every other Monday.
 Please submit any general health-related questions to email@example.com.

 You can also get the latest SMHS news by following the School on Twitter.

 More information about this and other UND news can be found in the University Letter.
-Published on Tuesdays and Thursdays, it is distributed electronically to the University community and is always available online.
+Published on Tuesdays, it is distributed electronically to the University community and is always available online.
 For more information, contact editor Jan Orvik at (701) 777-3621.

 [ Back To Top ]

-Library of the Health Sciences hours for Memorial Day holiday
+Library of the Health Sciences hours for Independence Day holiday

 If you have any questions, please contact Kelly Thormodson (701) 777-4129.